 The more modest Inn on Woodlake is next to the Shops at Woodlake, overlooking a pretty lake that includes a small beach for guests.
 Guests can run on the lakeside walking path or use it to reach the Sports Core Health & Racquet Club.

 It also offers five luxurious cabins in the nearby countryside.

 Dining: At Kohler's American Club, the Immigrant Room is one of the fanciest — men are required to wear jackets — and expensive restaurants in the state, with such entrees as rabbit loin with foie gras cream and Dover sole with lobster and caviar.

 Guests also can dine at the less-formal Horse & Plow, the Winery Bar and the Wisconsin Room.

-Craverie Chocolatier Cafe serves sandwiches, salads, soups and desserts.
-On warm days, it's very pleasant to eat on its back patio, which overlooks a small lake.
+Kohler Chocolates serves espresso drinks and ice cream as well as chocolates and pastries.
+On warm days, it's very pleasant to sit on its back patio, which overlooks a small lake.

-Kohler Design Center Factory : Free three-hour tours are given Tuesday-Thursday at 8:30 a.m.
+Kohler Design Center and Factory: The design center is open daily and free.
+Three-hour tours of the factory also are free.
 Visitors must be at least 14 years old, and closed footwear is required.
 Reserve in advance at 920-457-3699.

 Admission is free.
 Lectures, workshops and performances are held throughout the year.
 920-458-6144.